teragrid/dgrid/docs/abci-cli.rst

-Using ABCI-CLI
+Using asura-CLI
 ==============

-To facilitate testing and debugging of ABCI servers and simple apps, we built a CLI, the ``abci-cli``, for sending ABCI messages from the command line.
+To facilitate testing and debugging of asura servers and simple apps, we built a CLI, the ``asura-cli``, for sending asura messages from the command line.

 Install